swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 *   The server sends messages to your browser.
 *   The server does the work and the web browser renders the notebook.
 *   You will type code into the browser and see the result when the web page talks to the server.
-*   Below is a screenshot of the JupyterLab landing page that should open in your default wbe browser after you start the JupyterLab server.
+*   Below is a screenshot of a similar JupyterLab landing page to the one that should open in your default web browser after starting the JupyterLab server.

 <center>
     <img alt="JupyterLab landing page" src="../fig/0_jupyterlab_landing_page.png" width="750"/>